baschtl/devise-token_authenticatable/README.md

       devise :database_authenticatable, :token_authenticatable
     end

 The authentication key name used by this module defaults to `auth_token`.
-Use the following configuration to alter the name:
+Use the following configuration (e.g., in a Rails initializer) to alter the name:

     Devise::TokenAuthenticatable.setup do |config|
       config.token_authentication_key = :other_key_name